Sector: Residential - Private

 A side decked garden with ramped planting zones was designed in to the side to provide a separate garden space for the parents.

-The rear garden was adjsuted to suit the new extension and provided with raised planting beds to bring planting in rech and touch of the children whilst sitting in the shade.
+The rear garden was adjsuted to suit the new extension and provided with raised planting beds to bring planting in reach and touch of the children whilst sitting in the shade.
+As well as paved and planted zones for the enjoyment of ambulant and disabled family members.

 Status: Complete 2019